 A subset of nodes C is a P_S -core at some threshold iff for each of its nodes the sum of weights on links to other nodes from C is greater or equal to that threshold and C is the maximum such subset.
-Authors with the largest P_S -core values in Ct [6] are listed in Table 2.14.
-Again, bolding is used for researchers in the social network field.
-The number of researcher names from the social network side is now up to 14, still a minority.
+Authors with the largest P_S -core values in Ct [5] are listed in Table 2.14.
+Again, bolding is used for researchers in the 'social' social network field.
+The number of researcher names from the social network side is now up to 11, still a minority.
 The values for authors equals the sum of all their fractional contributions to works with authors inside the core, a better measure than counts of publications bearing their names.
+The role of collaboration is made clearer in the social networks area, one with which we are more familiar: i) Borgatti and Everett collaborate extensively, including partitioning of social networks and they work also with Boyd; ii) Batagelj, Doreian and Ferligoj have collaborated extensively on blockmodeling; iii) the same holds for Brusco, Doreian and Steinley for network partitioning algorithms; iv) Doreian and Mrvar worked on partitioning signed networks; and v) Breiger and Pattison have worked together.
+No doubt, the same is true for those working on community detection and related issues.